MayerT1/MayerT1/README.md

 :scientist: Tim is also a Research Scientist with the University of Alabama in Huntsville (UAH) and member of the Laboratory for Applied Science (LAS).

 :globe_with_meridians:Tim is also a Google Developer Expert for Google Earth Engine (GEE) working with GEE and Google Cloud Platform to use ML, DL, and AI to address environmental issue around the world.

+:brain:Tim is the co-lead of the [SERVIR Geo-AI Working Group](https://sites.google.com/uah.edu/2020-tensorflow-technical-exch/home)

 :evergreen_tree: :mountain: Tim is intrested in the intersection of natural resources, envrionemental science, and geospatial research connected to AI.